Cookies & Tracking Technologies Policy

-Deterministic Techniques: If a user can be positively identified across multiple devices, for instance, because the user has logged into a platform such as Google, Facebook, Yahoo or Twitter, it can be "determined" who the user is for purposes of targeted advertising.
+Deterministic Techniques: If a user can be positively identified across multiple devices, for instance, because the user has logged into a platform such as Google, Facebook, Yahoo, or Twitter, it can be "determined" who the user is for purposes of targeted advertising.

-Probabilistic Approaches: Probabilistic tracking depends upon collecting nonpersonal data regarding device attributes like operating system, device make and model, IP addresses, ad requests and location data, and making statistical inferences to link multiple devices to a single user.
+Probabilistic Approaches: Probabilistic tracking depends upon collecting non-personal data regarding device attributes like operating system, device make and model, IP addresses, ad requests, and location data, and making statistical inferences to link multiple devices to a single user.
 Note that this is accomplished through proprietary algorithms owned by the companies performing probabilistic approaches.
 Note also that in the EU IP Addresses are personal information.

-Device Graph: Device graphs can be created by combining nonpersonal data regarding the use of smartphones and other devices with personal log-in information to track interactions with content across multiple devices.
+Device Graph: Device graphs can be created by combining non-personal data regarding the use of smartphones and other devices with personal log-in information to track interactions with content across multiple devices.

 6: Social Plugins

 We may also use social plugins on our Site.
 The social plugins used on the Site are hosted by a social media network such as Facebook or Google+, and your browser, therefore, sends this cookie data to that social media network when loading the social plugin inside your browser.
 These data contain information on your use of the Site.
 In case you are registered with the social media network, the data will be associated with your data already stored in the social media network.
 We use a two-click-mechanism for social plugins.
 Before using the social plugin, you must activate it by clicking the social plugin.
 Until the social plugin is activated, some cookies will not collect your data and they will not be sent to the social media network.
-To find out more on the social media networks and their corresponding social plugins, see table 1 for information Cookies and Tracking Technologies Policy.
+To find out more about the social media networks and their corresponding social plugins, see table 1 for information on Cookies and Tracking Technologies Policy.

 7: Contact Us